We're loading your data

 If you run a licensed daycare from your home, the calculations for the standard method get a little more complex by factoring square footage of a room/space used with the percentage of time it’s used for your business.

-Like the home office deduction, you may use standard or simplified method to claim vehicle expenses:
+As the home office deduction, you may use the standard or simplified method to claim vehicle expenses:

 While you may know that you have to pay social security and medicare taxes, you may not be aware that you can actually claim some or all, of these costs on your return.